If you are applying to the MOT program you must meet the following requirements in order to be considered for admission:

 - Completion of an bachelor's degree from a regionally accredited college or university.
 A minimum overall GPA of 3.0 on a 4.0 scale and a minimum prerequisite GPA of 3.0 on a 4.0 scale is required for consideration to the UC MOT program.

-- Two recommendation letters (Professional or Academic / Non-Relative).
-For OTA applicants, one of the two recommendation letters must be from a supervising occupational therapist.
+- Three recommendation letters (Professional or Academic/Non-Relative).
+For OTA applicants, one of the three recommendation letters must be from a supervising occupational therapist.

 Please review the information under each of the prerequisite categories below.
 We have provided some of the UC course equivalent to help determine if your courses meet our requirements.
-Please visit transferology.com to evaluate your course equivalents.
+To look up how courses from other institutions transfer to UC use the transfer equivalency database.
+Scroll to the bottom of the page to search for your institution.

 Minimum 6 semester credits - These can be taken as separate course or combined.
 Both anatomy and physiology content must include all human body systems.
+Lab is not required but preferred.
 A gross anatomy lab is highly recommended but not required.

 UC Course Equivalents: BIOL2001C, BIOL2002C, HLSC4015C